msaaddev/create-next-pwa/readme.md

 </div>
 <br>

-> A CLI that creates Progressive Web App (PWA) with Next.js
+> A CLI that creates Progressive Web App (PWA) with Next.js.
+Currently, only works for macOS and linux.

 ## 🎯 Features